 As they grow more confident in their movements, have fun with projects that need more precision and care.
 For instance, try these connect the dots games from Daycare Worksheets, or these from Connect the Dots.
 You can download and print these, or get ideas and copy them as best you can.
 At this age, it's not about knowing the numbers.
 It's about trying to draw a short line from one dot to the next.
 The important thing is the attempt at getting it right, not how it turns out.
-Be on hand to praise effort.
+Remember to praise your child for their effort.

 There are at least four stages in learning to write.
 The first is movement - your child learning to control their body and their hands - reaching, feeling and holding things - is part of this first stage.

 The second stage is making marks - seeing that if you put this crayon here and move it, it makes a mark.

 The fourth then is learning how to make letters and later words.

 For your child, the more they are aware about how useful writing is, the better.
 Seeing you writing is great and you pointing out other people writing will help them see how useful it is too.

 It’s always good to keep crayons and paper close at hand, so that you can give them to your child anytime to play with.